hadasze/tdd-execrise/exercises/final-project/README.md

 Setting up a project in [Babel](https://bo.wix.com/wix-babel-webapp/babel) takes too long to set up specifically for the Crash Course.
 Instead of working with it, you should use the translation files in the [translation folder](https://github.com/wix-a/cc-final-project/tree/master/translations) and copy them to your project.
 In a real-world project, [Babel](https://bo.wix.com/wix-babel-webapp/babel) will be committing to your project to update those files.

-Finally, you should use [i18next](https://www.i18next.com) and [react-i18next](https://react.i18next.com) to output the correct value for each key.
+Finally, you should use [`useTranslation`](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/runtime-api#i18n) to output the correct value for each key.

 ### Monitoring

 To create a resilient app, we need to get an alert when important flows stop working.
 The most important flow of our app is the flow of adding a new product.
 To be notified when saving a product fails, we will monitor it with the [FedOps Logger](https://github.com/wix-private/fed-infra/blob/master/fedops/fedops-logger/README.md), which is one of [Wix's internal monitoring tools](https://github.com/wix-private/fed-handbook/blob/master/MONITORING.md).
+> Use [`useFedops`](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/runtime-api#fedops) to consume the fedops-logger.

 We will track the interaction of adding a new product: When the user clicks the "Save" button, we should start an interaction before making a call to the server and end it when the server responds successfully.